abhinavkakku/Cyber_Security_Interview_Questions/README.md

 22. What is C2 Server (Command and Control) ?
 23. Mention some SSL/TLS related Vulnerabilities.
 24. Have you come across any recent Data Breach, explain how it happened . (and IR Part : How we can protect against the same ?)
+25. How does NMAP determines the Operating System of the target ?
+26. What is difference in Pass-the-Hash and Pass-the-Ticket ?

 ## Application Security